FormidableLabs/multibot-examples/transforms/builder-concurrent/README.md

 This gives us a starting point of the world for our `multibot` transform.

+After dry running the transforms below, our current efforts are:

+* **Automatically convert**: `formidable-react-native-app-boilerplate victory-standalone spectacle-editor measure-text ecology converter-react` with `multibot`.
+* **Manually convert**: `radium redux-little-router` because they have shell exec strings instead of `npm` tasks.

 ## Transform

 We're only looking for `concurrently` invocations of the form: